dainkaplan/LionScrollbars/README.md

 ## Reading/Writing preferences via CoreFoundation

+CoreFoundation (CF) has a C API for reading/writing preferences (does not work for sandboxed applications).

 	CFPreferencesSetAppValue((CFStringRef)kAppleShowScrollBarsKey, (CFStringRef)value, (CFStringRef)identifier);
 	CFPreferencesAppSynchronize((CFStringRef)identifier);

-## Reading/Writing via NSTask and /usr/bin/defaults
+## Reading/Writing via `NSTask` and `/usr/bin/defaults`

+You can also programmatic run `/usr/bin/defaults` for changing preferences with an `NSTask`, but this fails for select apps (such as TextEdit)...

 	- (NSString *)askSystemGetSettingWithIdentifier:(NSString*)identifier
 	{